Minting API

 The above rate limits reflect rate new mint requests are accepted by the Minting API, they do not represent the rate that assets are minted to the chain which varies due to a variety of factors.

-Note that for ERC1155 collections the amount minted does not impact rate limits, NFTs only refers to the number of different assets
+Note that for ERC1155 collections the amount minted does not impact rate limits, NFT/SFT only refers to the number of different token_id

 Minting API prerequisites